Lal Saeed

 Lal Saeed is a former Pakistani professional boxer, physical trainer for the Pakistan Navy and the Pakistan Boxing Federation coach appointed by the federation during his professional boxing career.

 In 1971, he represented Pakistan and won Hilali Cup, one of the 1970s biggest cup in Asia.
-From 1971 to 1976, he represented Pakistan Navy in Inter-services Championship, leading the navy to win Quaid-e-Azam International Boxing Championship.
+From 1971 to 1976, he represented the Pakistan Navy in the Inter-services Championship, leading the navy to win the Quaid-e-Azam International Boxing Championship.
 He was also a part of 1970 Asian Games.

 Awards

 The recipient of a gold medal in 1969 and the Pride of Performance award in 2010, he was also given 'an award of outstanding performance' by the chief of naval staff in 1974.

 Biography

 He was born in Nowshera, Khyber Pakhtunkhwa.
-He started his boxing career around 1969, and was trained by a Pakistani boxing coach Yaqoob Kamrani and an American coach Tom John.
-He participated in various uncertain national and international tournaments, including Hilali Cup in Sri Lanka.
+He started his boxing career around 1969 and was trained by a Pakistani boxing coach Yaqoob Kamrani and an American coach Tom John.
+He participated in various uncertain national and international tournaments, including the Hilali Cup in Sri Lanka.

-After the government allegedly undermined sports and sports-personalities in the country, he later left participating in sports and started working as a fruit-vendor in Peshawar.
+After the government allegedly undermined sports and sports personalities in the country, he later left participating in sports and started working as a fruit vendor in Peshawar.